SQUEEZE-IN FAQ

 Do I have to sign up for meals?

 Yes.
-The rates for accommodation include all meals from Friday dinner through Sunday lunch (six meals in all).
+The registration fee includes all meals from Friday dinner through Sunday lunch (six meals in all).

 I’m allergic to [peanuts, shellfish, etc.].
 Will I be able to eat the meals?

-There is a wide variety of food served at each meal: salads, fresh fruit, bread, and vegetarian/vegan entrees as well as ones for carnivores.
+There is a wide variety of food served at each meal: salads, fresh fruit, bread, and vegetarian/vegan entrees as well as things for carnivores.
+Food is clearly labeled.
 Most people can find plenty to enjoy.
 Be sure to note any food allergies or other serious dietary restrictions on your registration form so we can alert the kitchen staff.
 If they think they can’t meet your dietary needs, we’ll let you know.

 ______________________________